frnsys/dippindots/README.md

 # DippinDots

-These are my personal dotfiles for Linux (Ubuntu).
+These are my personal dotfiles for Linux (OpenSUSE Tumbleweed).
 Please feel free to use/modify them as you like!

 They may be slightly tailored to ThinkPads.